Glossary of Terms¶

 .westsubdirectory and a west manifest repository.
 You clone the Zephyr source code onto your system by creating a west workspace using the

 west initcommand.
-See Multiple Repository Management.
+See Basics.

 (eXecute In Place) a method of executing programs directly from long term storage rather than copying it into RAM, saving writable memory for dynamic data and not the static program code.